babbleberry/rpi4-osdev/RPI-BUILD.md

 What you're looking for is the current [AArch64 ELF bare-metal target (aarch64-none-elf)](https://developer.arm.com/-/media/Files/downloads/gnu-a/10.2-2020.11/binrel/gcc-arm-10.2-2020.11-aarch64-aarch64-none-elf.tar.xz).
 If this link is somehow broken, you can use Google to search for "Arm GNU-A linux hosted cross compilers".

-Then unpack the archive using `tar -xf _downloaded-filename_`.
+Then unpack the archive using `tar -xf <filename>`.
 You'll end up with a _gcc_ directory (albeit with a slightly longer name), which itself contains a _bin_ subdirectory, wherein you'll find the _gcc_ executable (again - with a longer name!).
 Remember this path.

 Now let's build something: